 There’s typically metal on the bucket handle, on the hose nozzle, on the pressure washer lance…you get the idea.

 Protect your vehicle against dirty rainwater

-Even if you drive in the rain every day, your vehicle will look a lot better once the rain dries if you keep it protected.
+Even if it’s rainy season where you live, your vehicle will look a lot better once the rain dries if you have a plan to keep it protected.

 To learn how to wash your car like a pro, check out our video course Washing and Detailing for Beginners.
-We’ve compiled over 2-hours of helpful content to teach beginners how to get the sparking-clean results they want without breaking the bank.
+We’ve compiled over 2-hours of helpful content to help you get the sparking-clean results you want the next time you wash…without breaking the bank.

 Ready to improve your washing and detailing skills?